 2018 US National Public Opinion Survey of Global Strategic Partnerships and Education Diplomacy

-This report summarizes survey research findings from a nationwide public
+This US-UK Relations PUBLIC REPORT summarizes survey research findings from a nationwide public

 opinion poll conducted by the AMS and Emerson College in November of